Zemaira Side Effects

 Applies to alpha 1-proteinase inhibitor: intravenous powder for solution, intravenous solution

-As well as its needed effects, alpha 1-proteinase inhibitor (the active ingredient contained in Zemaira) may cause unwanted side effects that require medical attention.
+Along with its needed effects, alpha 1-proteinase inhibitor (the active ingredient contained in Zemaira) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Bladder pain